csci141/Labs/202440/Lab2/lab2.md

    Notice that the program runs just fine, but doesn't do anything differently from before - that's because our program currently ignores any command line arguments given to it.

-2. The syntax for accessing command line arguments from inside your python program will probably look unfamiliar, because we haven't discussed these Python features yet.
-However, it will be convenient to use command line arguments even though we won't get around to explaining the syntax until later in the course.
-For now, try changing **your Python program's code** to the following:
+2. In a few weeks we'll cover some more ways you can use command line arguments to add convenience to testing your code.
+For now, let's try just accessing them. try changing **your Python program's code** to the following:

        import sys
        user_name = sys.argv[1]
        print("Hello,", user_name)

-   Don't worry about the details here - take my word for it that `sys.argv[1]` is going to be the first command line argument.
+   This sytax means you want the item in index 1 on the **sys** module's list of **ARG**ument **V**alues.
+Notice that we had to `import` the sys module - it's not part of the default Python distribution.
+There are many powerful and exciting modules you can add to Python - we'll learn about more of them later in the class!
+Thonny comes with these extra modules bundled; if you are using a different IDE and you get an error that it cannot find Sys, you may need to use pip to install Sys or update your environment 'Path' variable.

 3. Remember that when running a program from the command line, we're not in Python, and here arguments are specified without parentheses or commas.
 To run your updated program, try the same command as before in the terminal: